chialab/dna/docs/guide/properties.md

 ## Attributes

 Attributes can be used to update the component properties and viceversa.
-Every time an attribute is added, removed or changed in a render cycle or using the [`DOM`](./render-a-component#manipulating-the-dom) helper.
+Every time an attribute is added, removed or changed in a render cycle or using the `.setAttribute` method.

 ### Template and JSX attributes